prysmaticlabs/documentation/website/versioned_docs/version-2.0.0/prysm-usage/web-interface.md

 To launch the web interface, you will need to restart your validator client from step 1 with the `--web` flag.
 This will allow you to access the web interface by default on `http://localhost:7500` if running on the same computer as your validator client and using `prysm.sh`, `prysm.bat` or building from source.
 For more advanced configurations, keep reading below in step (3).

-If it is the first time you have ran your Prysm validator and have not yet created a wallet, you will be faced with a wallet creation screen allowing you to import the keystores generated from the eth2.0-deposit-cli.
+If it is the first time you have ran your Prysm validator and have not yet created a wallet, you will be faced with a wallet creation screen allowing you to import the keystores generated from the Ethereum deposit-cli.

 ![Image](/img/walletcreate.png)